pyrogram/pyrogram/docs/source/topics/faq.rst

 What can MTProto do more than the Bot API?
 ------------------------------------------

+Here you can find a list of all the known advantages in using MTProto-based libraries (Pyrogram) instead of the official HTTP Bot API:

-- Authorize both user and bot identities.
+- **Authorize both user and bot identities**: The Bot API only allows bot accounts.

-- Upload & download any file, up to 1500 MB each.
+- **Upload & download any file, up to 1500 MB each (~1.5 GB)**: The Bot API allows uploads and downloads of files only up to 50 MB / 20 MB in size (respectively).

-- Has less overhead due to direct connections to the actual Telegram servers.
+- **Has less overhead due to direct connections to Telegram**: The Bot API uses an intermediate server to handle HTTP requests before they are sent to the actual Telegram servers.

-- Run multiple sessions at once, up to 10 per account (either bot or user).
+- **Run multiple sessions at once, up to 10 per account (either bot or user)**: The Bot API intermediate server will terminate any other session in case you try to use the same bot again in a parallel connection.

-- Get information about any public chat by usernames, even if not a member.
+- **Get information about any public chat by usernames, even if not a member**: The Bot API simply doesn't support this.

-- Obtain information about any message existing in a chat using message ids.
+- **Obtain information about any message existing in a chat using their ids**: The Bot API simply doesn't support this.

-- retrieve the whole chat members list of either public or private chats.
+- **Retrieve the whole chat members list of either public or private chats**: The Bot API simply doesn't support this.

-- Receive extra updates, such as the one about a user name change.
+- **Receive extra updates, such as the one about a user name change**: The Bot API simply doesn't support this.

-- More meaningful errors in case something went wrong.
+- **Has more meaningful errors in case something went wrong**: The Bot API reports less detailed errors.

+- **Has much more detailed types and powerful methods**: The Bot API types often miss some useful information about Telegram's type and some of the methods are limited as well.

-- Get API version updates, and thus new features, sooner.
+- **Get API version updates, and thus new features, sooner**: The Bot API is simply slower in implementing new features.

 Why do I need an API key for bots?
 ----------------------------------

-Requests against the official bot API endpoint are made via JSON/HTTP, but are handled by a backend application that implements the MTProto protocol -- just like Pyrogram -- and uses its own API key, which is always required, but hidden to the public.
+Requests against the official bot API endpoint are made via JSON/HTTP, but are handled by an intermediate server application that implements the MTProto protocol -- just like Pyrogram -- and uses its own API key, which is always required, but hidden to the public.

 .. figure:: https://i.imgur.com/C108qkX.png
     :align: center